 Java Virtual Machine (JVM) is a virtual machine or a runtime engine that provides an environment to run Java applications.
 It is part of JRE.
-Moreover, it takes bytecode from the Java compiler and converts it into machine code.
+Moreover, it converts bytecode from the Java compiler into machine code.
 It comprises various libraries, tools, and frameworks.
 In addition, JVM has a built-in just-in-time (JIT) compiler, which compiles the source code during its execution.

 Types of Java Platforms

 There are four different types of Java Platforms, as follows: